archidote/skdu/README.md

 ```

-WARNING : You need to be root for executing sconfig-linux
+**WARNING** : You need to be root for executing sconfig-linux

 ## Features & tools

+Coming soon !

 ## Issues

-1 -  Skdu is available only for debian family.
-Readhat family is not fully compatible.
+1 -  Skdu is available only for debian family. **Readhat family is not fully compatible.**

-### Errors Code 0xx
+### Errors Code

+Coming soon !

 #### <center>Brlndtech &copy; 2019-2020</center>